nical/blog/content/posts/lyon-1-0.md

 # Notable API changes

-The rest of this post goes into some some API details.
+The rest of this post goes into some API details.
 It is probably not a particularly fun read unless you are using some of `lyon`'s advanced features.
 You have been warned.

 ## The PathBuilder API now includes custom attributes.